tokio-rs/website/content/blog/2021-05-14-inventing-the-service-trait.md

     | |__________^ ...so that the type `impl Future` will meet its required lifetime bounds
 ```

-The problem now is that `T` can be any type whatsoever.
-It can even be a type
+The problem is that, even though `T` has bounds for `Handler + Clone`, it could
-that contains references, like `Vec<&'a str>`.
-However that won't work for the
+still be a type that contains references, like `Vec<&'a str>`.
+This can't work
-same reason as before.
-We need the response future to have a `'static` lifetime
+for the same reason as the previous error.

-so we can more easily pass it around.
+The response future simply needs to have a `'static` lifetime so it can easily

-The compiler actually tells us what the fix is.
+passed around: the compiler actually told us what the fix is.
 Add `T: 'static`:

 ```rust
 impl<T> Handler for Timeout<T>